anirudhakulkarni/Placements-2024/README.md

 <!-- TOC --><a name="a-side-note"></a>
 ## A Side Note

-- Placements are stressful.
-It is very easy to be worn out.
+- Placements are stressful and can worn you out.
 Given the current market situation, it is easy to panic/get depressed.
 IITs usually see several suicides during this phase.
 Make sure to create a support system with friends, and reach out to counselors.

 <!-- TOC --><a name="some-more-prep-links"></a>